vmatsiiako/seminar_business_analytics/README.md

   - `tsne.py` is the file in which we apply the t_SNE method to out data.

-#TODO: Connect the utils in AE and pcs_reconstruction.py
+- [ ] Connect the utils in AE and pcs_reconstruction.py

-#TODO: Create a global constants.py
+- [ ] Create a global constants.py